Fadrique Alfonso: Biography

 Fadrique died when he joined the rebellion on the frontier during the War with Aragon, when he was fighting with his brother Tello.
 A propaganda legend was created that one finds in many manuscripts which claims that he and his knights met with the king in Seville, while paying visits to the King's mistress, Maria de Padilla.
 He was then apprehended and killed by being tossed out the window while the king ate his lunch.
 This legend is in reality the real-life death of the exiled Prince Jean of Aragon, the king's cousin, who was plotting to take the throne as the king had no acknowledged legitimate heirs, as yet.
-Jean foolishly thought King Pedro I would make him the Lord of Vizcaya and dimwittedly met with the autocratic king, who had no intention of handing over a valuable part of his kingdom to him.
+Jean foolishly thought King Peter I would make him the Lord of Vizcaya and dimwittedly met with the autocratic king, who had no intention of handing over a valuable part of his kingdom to him.
 Prince Jean of Aragon, after angering the king, was promptly killed by being thrown out the window, which Ayala then used later in his propaganda by stating the king yelled as the prince's body fell, "Here is your Lord of Vizcaya!"
-Propagandists then made this Master Fadrique's death and kept out a lot of the historical details, such as the War of Two Pedros, between Aragon and France vs. Castile and Navarre, which was taking place at the time, known as the One Hundred Years War.
+Propagandists then made this Master Fadrique's death and kept out a lot of the historical details, such as the War of Two Peters, between Aragon and France vs. Castile and Navarre, which was taking place at the time, known as the One Hundred Years' War.

 After M. Fadrique de Guzman died in battle, his body was most likely interred in a church nearby in Aragon.
 In 1579, his mortal remains were transferred to the crypt of the royal chapel, probably by order of the Trastamara ruler, to the Cathedral in Seville where they remain to this day.